James-Wickenden/PermutationLibrary/README.md

 ---

+- Bug with n-length perms from an array size n with no duplicates not generating any streams?
+- Fix C#/VB NuGet discrepancy to allow for C# port.
 - Clean up error throwing:
   - Add an error message resource table
   - Throw only well-defined errors and ensure validity of computation.